open-telemetry/opentelemetry.io/content/en/docs/collector/architecture.md

     endpoint: localhost:14317
 ```

-Usually an exporter gets the data from one pipeline, however it is possible to
+An exporter usually gets the data from one pipeline.
+However, you can configure
-configure multiple pipelines to send data to the same exporter, e.g.:
+multiple pipelines to send data to the same exporter:

 ```yaml
 exporters: